 Q2: How to define ICE contacts?

 The app allows creating profiles.
-Each profile contains a Medical Notes section.
+Each profile includes a Medical Notes section.
 In this section, you can write the first letters of one of your device contacts.
-When such action is done, a pop-up appears to select the right contact.
+When such an action is performed, a pop-up appears to select the right contact.
 Upon selection, a link is automatically created.
 This way, when the profile is displayed on the lock screen, anybody can tap the link to open the profile associated with the contact you have defined and call him without unlocking your device.